UPDATE: This post on practicing self care was first published on 8 April 2020 and updated on 28 July 2021.

 8. Reach out

-Running your own business can be lonely and isolating, particularly in recent times with so many of us working from home.
+Both running your own business and working at home can be lonely and isolating, particularly in recent times.
 But taking time to connect with friends and family, or reaching out online when seeing people in person isn’t possible, is a huge part of our emotional self care.

 Look at joining business groups in your industry where you can find support and connect with a community of like-minded business owners.
 Even if you’re a sole proprietor, you don’t have to go it alone.
 Make time for the people you care about and reach out for support when you need it.